Research

 Accelerating the diagnosis of bipolar disorder

-Bipolar Disorder is a common chronic disorder characterized by episodes of both depression and mania (or hypomania).
-The diagnosis of bipolar disorder is challenging in clinical practice, with a mean delay between illness onset and diagnosis is 5-10 years.
-One of the main reasons for this delay is the difficulty of distinguishing bipolar from unipolar depression: many bipolar disorder patients seeking treatment for depression are misdiagnosed with unipolar major depressive disorder, leading to suboptimal treatment and poor outcome.
-We aim to accelerate the diagnosis of bipolar disorder by identifying genetic and multi-modal phenotypic signatures that are distinctive to bipolar disorder with an onset of depression, which, used together, can differentiate this phenotype from unipolar depression.
+Bipolar Disorder (BD) is a common chronic disorder characterized by episodes of both depression and mania.
+The diagnosis of BD is challenging in clinical practice, with a mean delay between illness onset and diagnosis of 5-10 years.
+One of the main reasons for this delay is the difficulty of distinguishing bipolar from unipolar depression: many BD patients seeking treatment for depression are misdiagnosed with unipolar major depressive disorder, leading to suboptimal treatment and poor outcome.
+We aim to accelerate the diagnosis of BD by identifying genetic and multi-modal phenotypic signatures that are distinctive to BD with an onset of depression, which, used together, can differentiate this phenotype from unipolar depression.

-Finally, using EHR data, we have built clinical prediction models of the conversion to bipolar disorder, aiming to predict diagnostic conversion from MDD to BD within five years of initial diagnosis.
-Our study confirms many previously identified risk factors identified through registry-based studies (such as female gender and psychotic depression at the index MDD episode), and identifies novel ones (specifically, suicidal ideation and suicide attempt extracted from clinical notes).
-These results simultaneously demonstrate the validity of using EHR data for predicting BD conversion as well as underscore its potential for the identification of novel risk factors and improving early diagnosis.
+Finally, using EHR data, we have built clinical prediction models of the conversion to BD, aiming to predict diagnostic conversion from MDD to BD within five years of initial diagnosis.
+Our study confirms many previously identified risk factors identified through registry-based studies (such as female gender and psychotic depression at the index MDD episode), and identifies novel ones (suicidal ideation and suicide attempt extracted from clinical notes).
+These results demonstrate the validity of using EHR data for predicting BD conversion and underscore its potential for identifying novel risk factors and improving early diagnosis.

 Map of Caldas, Colombia with hotspots for inpatient SMI.